 Usually, for these kind of measures, respondents are asked to think about their feelings lately (such as happiness or sadness) within a short time period.
 To measure people’s happiness, respondents in EU-SILC were asked to rank their frequency of being happy in the past four weeks on the following scale: ‘all of the time’, ‘most of the time’, ‘some of the time’, ‘a little of the time’ or ‘none of the time’.

 Figure 11 shows that in 2018 just over 60 % of the EU-28 population said that over the last four weeks they were happy all or most of the time, and nearly 14 % said they were happy all of the time.
-On the other hand, roughly, 11 % were happy only a little or none of the time.
-According to the results, the happiest individuals are in Finland, Austria, the Netherlands and Belgium where close to 76 % of respondents stated that they were happy all or most of the time, while only around 5 % were happy a little or none of the time.
+On the other hand, roughly, 10 % were happy only a little or none of the time.
+According to the results, the happiest individuals are in Ireland with 79 % of respondents happy all or most of the time together with Finland, Austria, the Netherlands and Belgium with close to 76 % of the respondents happy all or most of the time, while only about 5 % feeling happy a little or none of the time.
 Other countries among the happiest ones are Denmark, Luxembourg, France and Poland as well as Switzerland with close to 70 % happy all or most of the time.
 Spain recorded the highest share of people that were happy all of the time, with almost 29 %.

 On the other hand, the frequency of being happy is the lowest in Latvia, Bulgaria, and Greece.
 In Latvia, nearly 30 % of the inhabitants were happy only a little or none of the time and the share of those being happy all or most of the time was only slightly larger than 30 %.
 Comparing these results to the previous analysis, there is a link between the frequency of being happy and satisfaction with life in general.
 Those countries that record the highest frequencies of being happy among their population are in general also the ones with the highest levels of overall life satisfaction and vice versa.